iampava/devtools-ds/packages/themes/README.md

 ### AutoThemeProvider

-We also provide an `AutoThemeProvider`, which will automatically set the theme and color scheme of `@devtools-ds` components based on the users browser and preferred color scheme.
+We also provide an `AutoThemeProvider`, which will automatically set the theme and color scheme of `@iampava-devtools-ds` components based on the users browser and preferred color scheme.

 ```jsx
 <AutoThemeProvider>